SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/cors-and-redirection-urls.md

 # CORS and redirection URLs

 The redirection endpoints are specified and whitelisted when you register the application idea.
+When the app configuration is published to Stage or Production you may no longer make changes to them.

+> [!NOTE]
+> To add new CORS or redirect URLs in Stage or Production, create a [new version][5].

-All changes to whitelisted URLs have be approved SuperOffice.
+All changes to whitelisted URLs on a standard app have be approved SuperOffice.

 Types of URLs: